Sir Denis Mahon Essay Prize 2020

 Applications must be accompanied by a full educational CV including date of birth, address and current and previous occupations and work experience.

 In order to promote the prize and the work of the artists who Sir Denis admired, it is a condition of submission that the winning author grants the Trustees of the Sir Denis Mahon Foundation the right to copy, distribute copies and generally to publish the winning essay in publications which the Trustees deem suitable.
 The essay will not be edited in any way without the consent of the author and credit will always be given to the author.

 THE JUDGING PANEL AND THE SIR DENIS MAHON FOUNDATION

-• Dr John T Spike, Former Deputy Director, Muscarelle Museum of Art, The College of William and Mary, USA and past director of the Florence Biennale.
+- Dr John T Spike, formerly Deputy Director, Muscarelle Museum of Art, The College of William and Mary, USA.
+Dr Spike is also a prominent contemporary art critic and past director of the Florence Biennale.

 - Prof David Stone, Professor of History of Art, Department of Art History, University of Delaware, USA; Trustee, American Academy in Rome.

 Specific details of past years can be found in the previous Essay Prize sections.